netzkolchose/django-computedfields/docs/manual.rst

 The signal handlers itself call into ``update_dependent``, which creates querysets for all needed computed fields updates.
 A computed field finally gets updated in the database by calling the instance's save method, which itself calls the method associated with the computed field name and places the result in the database.
-Currently this is done on individual instance basis (room for improvement).
-If a computed field depends on other computed fields the process repeats until all computed fields have been updated.
+Currently this is done on individual instance basis (room for improvement with `bulk_update`).
+If a another computed field depends on a computed field the process repeats until all computed fields have been updated.

 ..
 NOTE::

     The computed field updates are guarded by transactions and get triggered by post signal handlers.
-    The database values of computed fields are always in sync between two database relevant model instance actions in Python, unless a transaction error occured.
+    The database values of computed fields are always in sync between two database relevant instance actions in Python, unless a transaction error occured.

+On ORM level all updates are turned into querysets filtering on dependent computed fields models in ``update_dependent``.
+A depends string like ``'a.b.c#...'`` on a computed fields model `X` will either be turned into a queryset like ``X.objects.filter(a__b__c=instance)`` or ``X.objects.filter(a__b__c__in=instance)``, depending on ``instance`` being a single model instance or a queryset of model ``C``.
+The queryset gets further reduced by ``.distinct()`` to rule out duplicated entries.
+Finally the objects of the queryset get saved with the computed fields name applied to ``update_fields``.
+Note that ``save`` only will create an UPDATE query if the computed field value has changed.
+If a depends string contains a 1:n relation (reverse fk relation), ``update_dependent`` additionally updates old relations, that were grabbed by a pre_save signal handler.
+Similar measures to catch old relations are in place for M2M and delete actions (see handlers.py).

+Currently ``update_dependent`` does not further optimize the update queries.
+It is suggested above to list all field dependencies explicitly, which would allow another optimization by comparing field values before and after the change and further filtering the queryset.
+To achieve a real before-after comparison, either another SELECT query is needed and carried forward, or any dependency chain model has to do some copy-on-write for fields in question.
+Currently both seems inappropriate, compared to a single slightly sub-optimal SELECT query for pending updates.

 Advanced Usage